oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 6. Step 6: Define policies to access Vision service

     Provide a name of a new policy and description in **Create Policy** dialog page.
-In the **Policy Builder** section enable **Show manual editor** and enter the following policy
+In the **Policy Builder** section enable **Show manual editor** and enter the following policy:

     ```console
-    allow group OCI_Chocolate-Group to manage ai-service-vision-family in tenancy
+    allow group <OCI Group> to manage ai-service-vision-family in tenancy
     ```

     ![Navigate to Vision](./images/lab3_006.png " ")